Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="contiguous-stones">

-**Contiguous stones** that are not broken up into defined shapes should not have any added colors, and should be upscaled in a highly "painted" style, meaning that blobs of color shouldn’t have definition added to them where none exists, and it should be upscaled in a very literal sense of being closer to a simple "demixelling" pass.
-However, avoiding jagged edges and keeping cohesion present with the rest of the textures is still key.
+**Contiguous stones** that are not broken up into defined shapes should not have any added colors, and should be upscaled in a highly "painted" style, meaning that blobs of color shouldn't have definition added to them where none exists, and it should be upscaled in a very literal sense of being closer to a simple "demixelling" pass.
+However, avoiding jagged edges and keeping stylistic cohesion present with the rest of the textures is still important.

 <img src="/images/pages/textures/classicfaithful/28.png" alt="contiguous stone textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 28:</b> Examples of contiguous stone textures.
 Note the lack of added detail and the plasticky look.</i></p>

 <br id="distinct-stones">

 **Rocky materials with distinct stones** should first use added colors to define what is a rock and what is a gap before doing anything else.
-After this, upscale normally while ensuring that the gaps and the rocks are visibly separated and don’t overly blend into each other using added colors.
+After this, upscale normally while ensuring that the gaps and the rocks are visibly separated and don't overly blend into each other using added colors.
 Always shape based on the rocks, and the gaps will follow based on the rocks and look natural as a result.
-Otherwise, the rocks won’t look anything like rocks!
+Otherwise, the rocks won't look anything like rocks!

 <img src="/images/pages/textures/classicfaithful/29.png" alt="rocky textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 29:</b> Examples of textures with distinct rocks.
 Note the visible separation of the rounded rocks and gaps through added colors, particularly in comparison to their vanilla counterparts.</i></p>